itulo/staking-calculator/README.md

 _Export type_ needs to be _Ledger_; select all _Ledger fields_.

-NOTE that staking transactions older than 2 years are not considered.
+NOTE that staking transactions older than 720 days are ignored.

 ### Build
     ./gradlew clean build